This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 Where should I stay in Kathmandu?

-There are plenty of hotels to choose from in Kathmandu if you wish to make arrangements for the night before the team meets or to extend your stay outsire of the expedition dates.
+There are plenty of hotels to choose from in Kathmandu (Thamel is a popular location) if you wish to make arrangements for the night before the team meets or to extend your stay outsire of the expedition dates.
 Secret Compass does not yet know the team hotel as this will be decided closer to our departure.
 A WhatsApp group will be set up so teammates can make plans together if desired.

 I’m a vegetarian.
 Can I join?